Hellblazer99/Linear-Regression-Model/README.md

 # Linear-Regression-Model
-Solve a feature prediction problem using Linear Regression Model in python
+Solve a feature value prediction problem using Linear Regression Model in python